 Monica Holliday, PsyD

-Monica Holliday, PsyD, is a Licensed Clinical Psychologist who brings unique expertise in working with families in a variety of settings, including community mental health, school, hospital, veteran center, and private and group practice.
+Monica Holliday, PsyD is a Licensed Clinical Psychologist who brings unique expertise in working with families in a variety of settings, including community mental health, school, hospital, veterans center, and private practice.
 Dr. Holliday completed her doctorate at the Adler School of Professional Psychology, with a concentration in childhood and adolescence.
-She received her MA in Counseling Psychology from the Adler School and her BA in Sociology from Northwestern University.
-Beyond her specialty in working with younger clients and their families, Dr. Holliday has extensive experience working with adult populations, especially related to mood and anxiety disorders, anger management, grief, life transitions, and a range of family and interpersonal issues, both with individuals and couples.
+She received her MA in Counseling Psychology from the Adler School and her BA in sociology from Northwestern University.
+Beyond her specialty in working with younger clients and their families, Dr. Holliday has extensive experience working with adult populations, espeically related to mood and anxiety disorders, anger management, grief, life transitions, and a range of family and interpersonal issues, both with individuals and couples.
 Dr. Holliday has focused training in Cognitive-Restructuring Therapy and trauma-informed therapies, and she brings a substantial background in parenting and parent training.
-She is a Certified Positive Discipline Parenting and Classroom Educator, and she regularly facilitates parenting classes in the Chicago community.
+She is a a Certified Positive Discipline Parenting and Classroom Educator, and she regularly facilitates parenting classes in the Chicago community.

 Christy Reh, PsyD is a Licensed Clinical Psychologist who completed her doctoral degree in clinical psychology at the Adler School of Professional Psychology and her bachelors degree at DePaul University.
 Dr. Reh has worked in a range of settings, including hospital/primary care, community mental health, university counseling center, forensic, and secondary school.
 Her clinical specializations include depression, anxiety, trauma, emerging adulthood, life transitions, women's issues, and interpersonal issues.
 Dr. Reh has specialized training in the treatment of eating disorders utlizing Cognitive-Behavioral Therapy and Dialectical Behavior Therapy.
 Beyond her clinical background, Dr. Reh has experience conducting institutional and organizational program evaluations, staff and personnel conflict management, and has served as an executive coach.